sabaramzan123/sabaramzan123/README.md

 </p>

 <p>
-I am actively seeking a <strong>remote DevOps internship or junior role</strong> where I can apply my skills, learn from experienced engineers, and contribute to reliable and scalable systems.
+I am actively seeking a <strong>DevOps internship or junior role</strong> where I can apply my skills, learn from experienced engineers, and contribute to reliable and scalable systems.
 </p>